 GET TO THE ROOT.

-The founding mission of RRH is to support folks in (or even lead them to) a new way of thinking about illness and health, observing that prescription drugs and surgery don't really fix anything, only masking more fundamental problems.
-The "drug it out, cut it out" approach that doctors & nurses learn in medical school works great for infectious disease and emergency room medicine (and we're grateful for that), but it's not really the path to creating radiance and resilience.
+The founding mission of RRH is to support folks in (or even lead them to) a new way of thinking about illness and health, observing that (with a handful of exceptions) prescription drugs and surgery don't really fix anything, only mask more fundamental problems.
+The "drug it out, cut it out" approach that doctors & nurses learn in medical school works great for infectious disease and emergency room medicine (and we're grateful for that), but where chronic illness is concerned it's not the path to creating and sustaining true health.

-A functional medicine, "root cause" approach might be greeted by some as heretical, but if you strip away a lifetime of "match the pill to the ill" cultural programming, approaching illness and health with questions like how and why suddenly appears axiomatic.
-After all, it's at the very foundational level-- assimilation, elimination, signaling, nutrient sufficiency and detoxification capacity-- that lasting health and wellness are built.
+A functional medicine, "root cause" approach might be greeted by some as heretical, but if you strip away a lifetime of "match the pill to the ill" cultural programming, approaching illness and health with questions like 'how' and 'why' suddenly appears like common sense.
+After all, it's at the very foundational level-- assimilation, elimination, signaling, nutrient sufficiency and detoxification capacity-- that the elements of health and wellness underlie. *

-Guy Raz and Siddhartha Mukherjee (of "Emperor of All Maladies" renown) put together a 12 minute "soil vs. seed" clip about this a few years back, as part of a series on "Rethinking Medicine" for the TED Radio Hour.
-While Mukherjee's specific example is about stem cells, the concept of "building up" from a foundation is the same.
+Guy Raz and Siddhartha Mukherjee (of "Emperor of All Maladies" renown) put together a 12-minute "soil vs. seed" clip about this a few years back, as part of a series on "Rethinking Medicine" for the TED Radio Hour.
+While Mukherjee's specific example is about stem cells, the concept of building up from a solid foundation is the same.